thomast1906/PowerShellFunction-WordPressBlogPosts/README.md

 # PowerShell Function - WordPress.com retrieve blog data using API

-A quick PowerShell Function to retrieve blog post data from my blog sitd - added to Github as may be useful for others!
+A quick PowerShell Function to retrieve blog post data from my blog site - added to Github as may be useful for others!

 Run this function easily by: